Home » Posts tagged 'calgary'

 Canada’s Forgotten Man: Energy Workers

-All over the world, the forgotten man is rising up, reminding the ruling elite of his existence.
-Fed up with leaders catering to the whims of 0.05% of society, or instituting policies that impact their pocketbooks, the working folks of America, Italy, Brazil, and France are making sure their voices are heard in the political arena.
-This uncomfortable fact is sending shivers up and down their masters’ spines, including those in the Great White North.
+Canada’s Forgotten Man: Energy Workers All over the world, the forgotten man is rising up, reminding the ruling elite of his existence.
+Fed up with leaders catering to the whims of 0.05% of society, or instituting policies that impact their pocketbooks, the working folks of America, Italy, Brazil, and France are making sure their voices […]

 September the Coldest Month in a Decade – Must be Global Warming

-It is not looking very good for the winter ahead.
+September the Coldest Month in a Decade – Must be Global Warming It is not looking very good for the winter ahead.
 A reader from Calgary sent this picture in about the early snowfall up there.
 Indeed, Calgary just experienced the Snowiest Day in More Than Three Decades.
 It Broke an October Snowfall Record.
-Of course, they will call this Global Warming as well.
-This is just a taste of this winter to come.
+Of course, […]

 Canadian housing market hits $508,097 average price in April as sales rise to record